laget-se/paco/README.md

 //
 {
   // 1.
 If a string, will be executed as a command
   // 2.
-If package.json includes a lint script, `npm run lint` will be executed
+If true and package.json includes a lint script, `npm run lint` will be executed
   // 3.
 Skip
-  "lint": null,
+  "lint": true,

   // 1.
 If a string, will be executed as a command
   // 2.
-If package.json includes a test script, `npm test` will be executed
+If true and package.json includes a test script, `npm test` will be executed
   // 3.
 Skip
-  "test": null,
+  "test": true,

   // A list of commands to run
   "build": [